Categories

 Teens Speak Up!

-These passionate young advocates help to represent the 470,000 children living with epilepsy when they go up on Capitol Hill.
+These passionate young advocates help to represent the 456,000 youth living with epilepsies in U.S. when they go up on Capitol Hill.
 It is also an incredible opportunity for teens – and their families – to connect with each other.
 Each teen is asked to turn their training into action in their respective home districts through a Year of Service.
 Through this program, participants learn the latest about epilepsy, their rights and governmental happenings and help strengthen our nationwide advocacy network.

 Contact Us